anoma/namada/tech-specs/src/explore/design/pos.md

 ### Slashing

-Instead of absolute values, validators' total bonded token amounts and bonds' and unbonds' token amounts are stored as their deltas (i.e. the change of quantity from a previous epoch) to allow distinguishing changes for different epoch, which is essential for determining whether tokens be slashed.
+Instead of absolute values, validators' total bonded token amounts and bonds' and unbonds' token amounts are stored as their deltas (i.e. the change of quantity from a previous epoch) to allow distinguishing changes for different epoch, which is essential for determining whether tokens should be slashed.
 However, because slashes for a fault that occurred in epoch `n` may only be applied before the beginning of epoch `n + unbonding_length`, in epoch `m` we can sum all the deltas of total bonded token amounts and bonds and unbond with the same delegator and validator for epoch equal or less than `m - unboding_length` into a single total bonded token amount, single bond and single unbond record.
 This is to keep the total number of total bonded token amounts for a unique validator and bonds and unbonds for a unique pair of delegator and validator bound to a maximum number (equal to `unboding_length`).

 To disincentivize validators misbehaviour in the PoS system a validator may be slashed for any fault that it has done.
 An evidence of misbehaviour may be submitted by any account for a fault that occurred in epoch `n` anytime before the beginning of epoch `n + unbonding_length`.